 If that's not enough, for those dining in, Momo Mee also offers the popular xiao long bao, more famously known in America by their translation: soup dumplings.
 Usually soup is a delivery device for dumplings, but these little traditional Chinese bundles of joy are the opposite, steamed doughy pockets hiding satisfyingly steamy broth.
 It's an impressive feat of age-old culinary science that's even more impressive when you're eating them – though, for newcomers, a tutorial is probably advised so you don't burn yourself and that it washes over your taste buds and not over the rest of you too.

 So whether in a bowl or in a bao, Momo Mee has you covered for soup.

 Various locations across Milwaukee

 This popular local chain may be bad at reality television, but it's excellent at soup.
-With five locations scattered across the city – from Bay View to Hales Corners, Vliet Street, the Milwaukee Center and the Public Market – each with about seven or eight soups moving in and out of the menu every day, you're bound to find a brothy restorative that'll keep you warm when the weather is anything but.
+With four locations scattered across the city – from Bay View to Hales Corners, Vliet Street and the Public Market – each with about seven or eight soups moving in and out of the menu every day, you're bound to find a brothy restorative that'll keep you warm when the weather is anything but.

 And no matter how often you hit The Soup Market, you'll seemingly find a new tasty option to try every single day – whether you're craving a classic like chicken dumpling, New England clam chowder, chili of all nations and spice levels, or loaded baked potato soup, or you want to try some globe-trotting unexpected favorites like hoisin pork stew, soup inspired by Philly cheesesteaks, Polish pickle soup or Croatian sarma soup.
 There's seemingly an endless supply of soup ideas boiling around the Soup Market kitchen and rotating through the menu – and you'll want to dig a spoon into all of them.